wraphaeljr/smartphone-motion-data/CodeBook.md

 >- Features are normalized and bounded within [-1,1].
 >- Each feature vector is a row on the text file."

-The experimenters made use of the Euclidean Norm to construct tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag.
+The original experimenters made use of the Euclidean Norm to construct tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag.
 They also applied a Fast Fourier Transformation to construct fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, and BodyGyroJerkMag.

 The raw data was divided between several different files all contained in the folder downloaded from the UCI Machine Learning database in early June 2015.